NG-Joseph/Employee-Form/README.md

-NOTE: If there is a need to create a new database, change the name of database in models.py then run db.createall(); in Python Console then connect to the new database in SQL Terminal following the steps mentioned above.
+NOTE: If you to create a new database, change the name of database in models.py and in Python Console run

+db.createall();

+Connect to the new database in SQL Terminal following the steps mentioned above.

 OR

-Go to python console and run db.dropall();
+Run

+db.dropall();

-This clears the entire database but preserves the names, rows and columns.
+This clears the entire database but preserves the Fields.

 Documentation by Joseph Nwokotubo.